 | Community Mentions | Variable | Power-user and early-adopter skew | Low-Moderate (unstructured) | Continuous |

 Every channel has a different relationship with truth.
-App Store reviews are reactive and emotional — a bad release triggers a flood of one-stars that overstate the failure by an order of magnitude.
+App Store reviews are reactive and emotional — unhappy users are more motivated to write, so most app rating distributions skew negative against the actual experience.
+A bad release triggers a flood of one-stars that overstates the failure by an order of magnitude.
 NPS verbatims are anchored to the score the customer just gave, so a promoter's comment reads more positive than the underlying experience[2].
 Support tickets are detailed, specific, and exclusively problem-focused — they never tell you what is working[4].
 Interview notes carry the richest context but pass through an interviewer's framing.
 Community mentions capture organic sentiment and over-represent the small set of people who spend time in forums.

 No single channel gives you the picture.
 None of them give you an unbiased one.
 The pipeline starts from that premise.